Welcome to my home page. I am an associate professor in the Department of Economics at Rutgers University, Newark.

 -

-My work on Immigrant Homeownership around the Great Recession
+Immigrant Homeownership around the Great Recession

 - “How Immigrants are Transforming the American Dream-and Real Estate Along with it” Realtor.com September 11,2017